mwurzberger/formatting-and-patterns/html.md

 ## Styles

 <a name="naming">Naming</a>
-  - PAGE_NAME.xsl file in the xsl/PATH/pages folder
+  - pageName.xsl file in the xsl/PATH/pages folder
-  - PAGE_NAME.js file in the js/PATH/pages folder
+  - pageName.js file in the js/PATH/pages folder
-  - PAGE_NAME.less file in the css/PATH/pages folder
+  - pageName.less file in the css/PATH/pages folder

 <a name="formatting">Formatting</a>
   - Indent all lines using two spaces